VasinkaD/DAMN/README.md

 This directory contains code and data for introduction and basic demos on running the DAMN model.

 ### Device_agnostic_training
+This directory contains code for training a device-agnostic model using incremental learning with simulated data.

 ### Paper_results
 This directory contains all the code and data to reproduce the results presented in the paper.